Sinclair Broadcast Group: Political views

 In 2017, all Sinclair news-producing stations began inserting a waving American flag into the right corner of its lower third news graphics.
-This was observed by an media trade website as a potential reinforcement of the political slant of Sinclair.
+This was observed by a media trade website as a potential reinforcement of the political slant of Sinclair.
 At times, Sinclair has disciplined hosts who have stepped over the line regarding propriety.
 For example, host Jamie Allman resigned from St. Louis ABC affiliate KDNL in 2018, after a comment he made on his now-canceled daily news/commentary show The Allman Report, in which he said that he was "getting ready to ram a hot poker up [then-17-year-old Parkland shooting survivor-turned-gun control activist] David Hogg's ass".

 Sinclair has faced scrutiny from some media critics, as well as some of its station employees, for the conservative slant of their stations' news reporting and other programming decisions, and how the company's rapid growth has aided the airing of content that supports these views.
 Sinclair has faced criticism over business practices that circumvent concentration of media ownership regulations, particularly the use of local marketing agreements, accusations that the company had been currying favor with the Trump administration in order to loosen these rules and about its management lacking diversity and being totally controlled by a single family.
 Critics, including former CBS Evening News anchor Dan Rather, have described Sinclair's practices as being "an assault on our democracy" by disseminating what they perceive to be Orwellian-like propaganda to its local stations.